rennokki/laravel-aws-eb/readme.md

 Download the configuration files and drop the `.ebextensions` folder directly in your project root.

 # AWS EB Mainframes
-AWS EB has some tricky parts which i'm going to explain:
+AWS EB has some tricky parts which I'm going to explain:
 * The main folders are `/var/app/ondeck` (before the deploy) and `/var/app/current` which is the current configuration.
-* Each deploy make you lose everything you have in the `current` folder.
+* Each deploy makes you lose everything you have in the `current` folder.
 Do not rely on local storage, use S3 instead with CloudFront to avoid data loss.
-* The configuration files and defined commands are ran in alphabetical order.
+* The configuration files and defined commands are run in alphabetical order.
 I prefer to use numbers for this since it's easier to visualize & understand which runs after which.

 # Configuration files
 ## 00_copy_environment_variables.config